Updated May 17, 2021

 2. Cash-in via Online Banking

-If you’re like me and lazy not to get off my seat to line up and cash-in using the above options, I can use the online banking route instead.
-This option is for those with banking accounts and has their respective online banking enabled.
+If you’re like me and lazy not to get off my seat to line up and cash-in using the above-mentioned options, I can opt to go with the online banking route instead like BPI and UnionBank.
+This option is for those with banking accounts and has their online banking accounts enabled.

 2.1 How do I cash-in via Debit Card?

 Lastly for online banking, each bank in the list also has an equivalent bank app.
-We can also opt for using these bank apps to transfer to GCash via Instapay, using G-XChange as the receiving bank.
-Take note though, that typically doing so includes fees.
-Moreover, sometimes their send money to other bank feature doesn’t even work.
+We can also opt for using these bank apps to transfer to GCash via external bank account transfer (Instapay), using GCash as the receiving bank.
+Take note though, that typically doing so includes fees depending on the bank app you are using.

 - Maybank: Php 40